sassoftware/sas-container-recipes/README.md

 ```
-Where `<VERSION-TAG>` depends on the recipe version and build date (example: `19.0.1-20190109112555-48f98d8`).
-Use the `docker images` command to see what images were built and what the most recent tag is,
+Use the `docker images` command to see what images were built and what the most recent tag is (example: tag `19.0.1-20190109112555-48f98d8`).
-then use `docker ps` to list the running containers.
+Once the docker run command is completed, use docker ps to list the running container.

 Finally go to the address `http://<myhostname>:8081` and start using SAS Studio!